 The Civil Aviation Safety Authority (CASA) have regulations for how low aircraft, including helicopters, can fly.
 These regulations require helicopter pilots fly no lower than 1,000 feet (ft) over built-up areas, or 500 ft over any other areas, unless they are landing or taking off.

 Helicopters can fly below these heights in certain situations – for example, police, rescue, fire fighting and military helicopters may fly at any height required under a dispensation from CASA.
 The media and some business operations, such as lifting work or photography, may also seek dispensations from CASA to operate at lower heights.

 More information is available on the CASA website.

 Helicopter operators and training organisations often limit the number of training circuits, hours, and aircraft allowed to fly over residential areas to help reduce the impact of helicopter noise.

 Helicopter landing sites are subject to state and local government land use planning and development approval processes.
 Information on these processes is available on government planning websites.

-The Civil Aviation Safety Authority has also published Guidelines for the Establishment and Use of Helicopter Landing Sites.
+The Civil Aviation Safety Authority has also published Guidelines for the establishment and operation of onshore Helicopter Landing Sites.